nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

+2. **Adding invalid and redundant prefixes** after commands will case TAvigator to intake the invalid prefix and its value as part of the command, causing the command to fail.
+The remedy is to remove the invalid and redundant prefixes.

 --------------------------------------------------------------------------------------------------------------------

 ## 7. Summary